 What should you do if you think you have arsenic poisoning?

-If you think you have arsenic poisoning, call the poison center at 1-800-222-1222, chat now or text POISON to 85511.
+If you think you have arsenic poisoning, call the poison center at 1-800-222-1222, or text POISON to 85511.
 The NNEPC staff can help you figure out what type of testing you may need.

 How can you prevent arsenic poisoning?